backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Methods.md

 ---
 ## Receiver Functions/Methods
 - Go *doesn't have classes*, but you can **define methods on defined types** (aka **[[Go - DataTypes#Defined Types|Named Types]]**).
+	- Methods can be defined of any type and since struct is also a type methods can be defined for structs also.
 - These functions are known as *receiver functions or methods*.
--  can have functions also called methods (Receiver functions) attached to them.
 - For receiver method names (similar to `self` or `this` in other OOP languages) keep it short.
 	- Generally it is a convention to have it as the *first letter of type name*
 ```go